shubhamupadhyaygit/shubhamupadhyaygit/README.md

 # Hi there! 👋

-I'm Shubham Upadhyay, a passionate individual interested in data science and machine learning.
+I'm Shubham Upadhyay, a passionate individual interested in data science & analytics.
 Currently, I'm on a journey to expand my knowledge and skills in this exciting field.

 ## About Me
 - 🌱 I’m currently learning and exploring various aspects of data science, including statistical analysis, machine learning algorithms, and data visualization.